egor-xyz/eslint-config/README.md

 # eslint-config

-This is my [ESLint 9](https://eslint.org/) flat configuration for any Node or React project using TypeScript
+This is my [ESLint 9](https://eslint.org/) flat configuration for any Node or React project using TypeScript.

-It includes all my favorite rules and helps keep codebases aligned and in-sync with the highest standards
+It includes all my favorite rules and helps keep codebases aligned and in-sync with the highest standards.

 ### Install the package